remarvin/simple-calendar/README.md

 });
 ```

-* Anything already in the given element will be overwritten by the calendar.
+Note: Anything already in the given element will be overwritten by the calendar.

 ### Days
 Use the `days` option to include additional content on specific days like so: